Welcome to New Mexico Tech’s Writing and Communication Lab (WCL). We are a tutoring

 Fellows also work closely with faculty and students from academic departments all

-up writing groups and seminars.
+writing groups and seminars.

 STEM Fellows are available to work with students in Distance Education graduate programs.